cpm-cmake/CPM.cmake/README.md

 ## Snipplets

-These are some small snipplets demonstrating how to include some projects used with CPM.
+These examples demonstrate how to include some well-known projects with CPM.

 ### Catch2